ComedicChimera/chai/docs/Chai Notes/Feature Notes/Pragmas.md

 # Pragmas
-Pragmas provide a way to control the compiler more precisely.
+**Pragmas** also called **meta directives** provide a way to control the compiler more precisely.
 They are sort of like preprocessor directives in C (except Chai doesn't actually use a preprocessor).

 A general rule for all pragmas is that they will only execute once per compilation, and they are always executed before any code is generated.

 ## Syntax
-All pragmas begin with a `$` followed by the directive name (which is a normal) identifier.
+All pragmas begin with a `#` followed by the directive name (which is a normal) identifier.
 Eg.

-`$ warn "deprecated"`
+`#warn "deprecated"`

 From there, pragmas deviate quite a bit in what syntax they use for their arguments.